 From these simple beginnings, David Blanchard has continued to photograph the sky.
 He has amassed a large number of photographs displaying the many moods of the weather.
-His photographic specializaton has remained thunderstorms and severe weather, including hailstorms and tornadoes.
+His photographic specializaton has remained thunderstorms and severe weather, including hailstorms, tornadoes, and lightning.

 "…What I most enjoy about photographing the weather and clouds is that there will rarely, if ever, be two identical situations.
 Every cloud is different and even after many years of photographing the sky, I have few images that are duplicates.
 It also means that there are many cloud formations that I haven't yet experienced and I look forward to seeing those...”